Business name: Zukul

 Zukul may be fairly new but because it is a combination of MLM and online marketing, it treads on very dangerous waters as you will end up having problems with your business in the long run as people tend to change when they see how much they can earn by recruiting.

-The lessons are too shallow to secure you passive income and even PayPal doesn’t trust Zukul due to its MLM nature so because of that, I can only give it 71 out of 100 but good news, I rate this program as LEGIT… for now.
+The lessons are too shallow to secure you passive income and even PayPal doesn’t trust Zukul due to its MLM nature so because of that, I can only give it 1 out of 5 though it is at the core, a legitimate program with a decent track record.

 As Zukul updates, so will this review but if you’re interested in learning the proper way to make money online, check out my #1 recommended program here.